borger/scoop-galaxy-integrations/README.md

 This bucket is immediately updated once the included integrations get a newer version.

 ## Alternatives
-- [gog-galaxy-plugin-downloader](https://github.com/Slashbunny/gog-galaxy-plugin-downloader/releases): If you don't want to use `scoop` to install/update your galaxy integrations, you can use this alternative method which has compiled Windows Binary (.exe) to take care of all the installation and updates for you.
+- [gog-galaxy-plugin-downloader](https://github.com/Slashbunny/gog-galaxy-plugin-downloader/releases) by [Slashbunny](https://github.com/Slashbunny): If you don't want to use `scoop` to install/update your galaxy integrations, you can use this alternative method which has a compiled Windows Binary (.exe) to take care of your setup.
 It's based on python and if you want you can extend it easily to your liking.

 ## Need Emulators?
 I've also created a scoop bucket for emulators, visit https://github.com/borger/scoop-emulators for more details.